-Rett syndrome is characterized by normal early growth and development followed by slowing of developmental milestones, and then regression of skills with loss of purposeful hand use with compulsive hand wringing and washing behavior, slowed head and brain growth, seizures, walking difficulty, and intellectual disability.
+Rett syndrome is characterized by normal early growth and development followed by slowing of developmental milestones, and then regression of skills with loss of purposeful hand use with compulsive hand-wringing and hand-washing behavior, slowed head and brain growth, seizures, walking difficulty, and intellectual disability.

 There are 4 stages used to describe the symptoms of Rett syndrome:

-Stage 1 ( early onset) usually begins when the child is between 6 and 18 mo old with subtle slowing of development.
-Symptoms may include less eye contact, decreased interest in toys, delays in sitting or crawling, decreased head growth, and hand-wringing.
+Stage 1 (early onset) usually begins when the child is between ages 6 months and 18 months with subtle slowing of development.
+Symptoms may include less eye contact, decreased interest in toys, delays in sitting or crawling, decreased head growth, and hand wringing.

 Stage 4 (late motor deterioration stage) can last for years or decades.
 Common characteristics include scoliosis, decreased mobility, muscle weakness, spasticity, or rigidity.
 Sometimes walking may stop.
 Eye gaze for communication purposes becomes prominent as spoken language is absent, and repetitive hand movements may decrease.